MicrosoftDocs/dynamics365smb-docs/business-central/sales-analytics-overview.md

 ---
-title: Sales Analytics in Business Central
+title: Sales analytics
 description: Business Central contains many features to help you gather, analyze, and share valuable sales data for business intelligence and decision-making within the sales organization.
 author: kennienp
-ms.author: kepontop
+ms.author: bholtorf
 ms.reviewer: bholtorf
 ms.topic: conceptual
-ms.search.keywords: bi, power BI, analysis, KPI
+ms.search.keywords: bi, power BI, analysis, KPI ms.search.form: 516, 9300, 5119, 9301, 9305
-#TODO ms.search.form: 103, 108, 198, 490
 ms.date: 04/28/2024
 ms.service: dynamics-365-business-central
 ms.custom: bap-template
 ---

-# Sales Analytics in Business Central
+# Sales analytics

-Businesses capture a tremendous amount of data during daily activities that's supports valuable business intelligence (BI) for sales managers:
+Businesses capture lots of data during daily activities that supports business intelligence (BI) for sales managers:

 - Opportunities
-- Sales Quotes
+- Sales quotes
-- Sales Orders
+- Sales orders
-- Sales Invoices
+- Sales invoices

-[!INCLUDE[prod_short](includes/prod_short.md)] contains many features to help you gather, analyze, and share your organization's fixed sales data:
+[!INCLUDE[prod_short](includes/prod_short.md)] provides features to help you gather, analyze, and share your organization's sales data:

 - Ad-hoc analysis on lists
-- Ad-hoc analysis of data in Excel (using open in Excel)
+- Ad-hoc analysis of data in Excel (using Open in Excel)
 - Built-in sales analytics tools
 - Built-in sales reports

-Each of these features has its own advantages and disadvantages, depending on the type of data analysis and the role of the user.
+Each of these features has its advantages and disadvantages, depending on the type of data analysis and the role of the user.
 To learn more, go to [Analytics, business intelligence, and reporting overview](reports-bi-reporting.md).

-This article introduces you can use these analytical features to provide sales insights.
+This article introduces how you can use these analytical features to gain sales insights.

 ## Analytics needs in sales

-When thinking of analytics needs in sales management, it might help to use a mental model based on personas described on a high-level and their different analytics needs.
+When you think about the analytics needs in sales management, it might help to use a persona-based model that describes different analytics needs a high-level.

 :::image type="content" source="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas.svg" alt-text="Illustration of different personas for analytics" lightbox="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas.svg":::